sjsaes/getarchive/README.md

 # getarchive
 Quick utility to download MP3s from an Archive.org RSS feed.
 I needed a quick utility to download a series of MP3s of a podcast from Archive.org.
-This is somewhat of a janky solution but it works quite well.
+This is somewhat of a messy solution but it works quite well.

 # Usage
 ## With episode count